 Leslie’s photographs have been shown at major institutions worldwide, including GAMU in Prague, Oakland University in Michigan, the Royal Ontario Museum, Canada’s Pier 21, the Art Gallery of Windsor, the Caribbean Art Fair in Jamaica, the McMaster Museum of Art, Paris Photo, and the Museum of Contemporary Art (MOCA) in Toronto.

-Leslie’s work is held in the permanent collections of the Wedge Collection, the Art Gallery of Ontario, and TD Bank.
+Her work is held in the permanent collections of the Wedge Collection, the Art Gallery of Ontario, TD Bank, and the Robert McLaughlin Gallery.

 Christina Leslie is represented by the Stephen Bulger Gallery in Toronto.